taskiq-python/taskiq/docs/guide/message-format.md

 # Taskiq message format

 Taskiq doesn't force you to use any specific message format.
-We define default message format, but you can use any format you want.
+We define a default message format, but you can use any format you want.

 The default message format is: